Air Duct Cleaning

 You can improve the quality of your indoor environment starting with the air you breathe.
 Residential and commercial heating, ventilation and air conditioning (HVAC) systems accumulate dirt and can become a breeding ground for a variety of health threats such as dander, dust and pollen.

-Bay Area Chimney & Screen uses a specialized vacuum to pull the dust and debris from your ductwork and into a self-contained collection unit.
+Bay Area Chimney & Vent Cleaning uses a specialized vacuum to pull the dust and debris from your ductwork and into a self-contained collection unit.
 Your HVAC ducts will be thoroughly cleaned.
 After an inspection we will reconnect ducts if necessary, repair any leaks, and clean and replace all grills.

 Dryer Vent Cleaning